Dental crowns in an hour? –

-    If you've read our page that outlines the steps of the crowning process you know that it typically takes two appointments, usually spaced about two weeks apart, for a dentist to make and place a dental crown for a patient.
+If you’ve read our page that outlines the crowning process The steps., you know that it typically takes two appointments, usually spaced about two weeks apart, for a dentist to make and place a dental crown for their patient.

 As an alternative to this ordeal, some dentists offer crown-in-an-hour service where in just a single appointment, with the patient sitting in the dental chair for as little as an hour, the placement of a tooth’s crown is fully completed (start to finish).

 In-one-hour placement is made possible via the application of CAD/CAM technology.

 - CAD stands for “computer-aided design.” – When making a crown with this technology, the tooth’s impression is taken (the copy of it in its trimmed-down form) and fed into a computer.

 Software is then used to meld the tooth’s prepared shape with preprogrammed stock tooth forms, the result of which is the design of a customized crown for the patient.

 - CAM stands for “computer-aided manufacturing.” – In-an-hour restorations are fabricated via a milling machine that grinds them out of a single block of dental ceramic.

 What are some of the brand names associated with this technology?

 The first brand to offer chairside (in-office) CAD/CAM dental units was Cerec®.
 Other brand names associated with chairside equipment include: Procera®, E4D®, Planmeca®, Galaxy Biomill®, Glidewell®, Carestream® and Roland DGA®.

 What are the steps of the crown-in-one-hour procedure?